Japan’s Healing Waters

 Osaka/Kyoto Kansai International Airport.

-Goodwill Guides are Japanese volunteers, usually retired seniors or university students who want to practice
+See this list Goodwill Guides, who are Japanese volunteers, usually retired seniors or university students who want to practice

 Onsens and Ryokan